Accounts Payable and Accounts Receivable are essential accounting concepts for managing a business’s financial operations.

 What is Accounts Receivable?

 AR works by invoicing customers for the goods and services provided.
 The business then waits for payment from the customer, which can be made through a check or electronic payment.
-Once the payment is received, the AR account is updated, and the asset is reduced.
+Once the payment is received, the cash application process updates the AR account, and the asset is reduced.

 Using AR has several benefits, including improved cash flow management, reduced risk of bad debts, and improved customer relationships.
 It also provides a clear record of all the business’s assets which is useful when preparing financial statements.